micmejia/bible-dump/AMPC/Luke/Luke 21.md

-They will fall by [^f]the mouth _and_ the edge of the sword and will be led away as captives to _and_ among all nations; and Jerusalem will be trodden down by the Gentiles until the times of the Gentiles are fulfilled (completed).
+They will fall by the mouth _and_ the edge of the sword and will be led away as captives to _and_ among all nations; and Jerusalem will be trodden down by the Gentiles until the times of the Gentiles are fulfilled (completed).